 The main events the history of the Issuer and its predecessor BOF were acquisitions of new commercial properties.
-Figure 3 depicts the rapid evolution of the size of the Issuer's portfolio.
-At the end of 2013 BOF owned only 3 properties whereas by 30 September 2018 - the most recent reporting date - 9 new real estate assets were added.
+Figure 3: Development of rentable area of the Issuer's property portfolio, thousand sqm depicts the rapid evolution of the size of the Issuer's portfolio.
+At the end of 2013 BOF owned only 3 properties whereas by 31 December 2018 - the most recent reporting date - 9 new real estate assets were added.
 Since the end of 2013 the property portfolio expanded approx. 5-fold in terms of space and approx. 7-fold in terms of value.